imyhalex/comp-sci-study-journal/csci1270/transactions.md

 - However, we cannot support write sets that exceed the amount of physical memory available.
 Thus, no system implements this approach!

 __SHADOW PAGING__
+- Key idea: Intead of modifying data in place, the DBMS makes a copy (shadow) of any page that is about to be changed
 - The DBMS copies pages on write to crate two versions:
-    - Primary: Contains only changes form commited txns
-    - Shadow: Tempoary database with changes made from uncommitted txns.
-- To install updates when a txn commits, overwrite the root so it points to the shadow, thereby swapping the primary and shadow.
+    - Primary Page: The currently committed, durable database (safe on disk)
+    - Shadow Page: Copies of modified pages created by ongoing, uncommited transactions.
+- When the transaction commits:
+    - The DBMS atomatically switches a single pointer (root of the page table) from the old page (primary) to the new one (shadow)
+    - That is the "Commit Point"
+- This makes recovery trivial:
+    - If the system crashes before commit -> ignore the shadow pages
+    - If the system crashes after commit -> new root points to new pages (already consistent)
-- Advantages:
+- __Advantages:__
     - Supporting rollbacks and recovery is easy
-    - Undo: Remove the shadow pages.
-Leave the master and the DB root pointer alone.
+    - Undo: Just discard the shadow pages; since primary pages were never modified, no rollback I/O is needed.
-    - Redo: Not needed at all.
+    - Redo: Not needed at all: commit is an atomic root pointer swap; all committed pages are already on disk.
-- Disadvantages:
+- __Disadvantages:__
+    - `Copy-on-Write Overhead`: Every update requires copying an entire page (even if only one tuple changes).
+This causes high I/O cost and space blow-up.
+    - `Poor Performance for Large Transcations`: A transaction touching many pages must copy them all: expensive in both time and space.
+    - `Fragmentation`: Old and new versions of pages get scattered all over disk: poor locality and degraded read performance over time.
+    - `Difficult to Handle Concurrency`: Managing multiple active transactions (each with its own shadow copies and roots) is complex and memory-heavy.
+    - `Hard to Support Incremental Changes or Partial Commits`: A single crash during root-pointer swap can corrupt the page table pointer, leaving the DB inconsistent unless protected by extra mechanisms.

 __Write-Ahead Log (WAL)__
+- The standard recovery mechanism used by almost all modern DBMSs
+- Component:
+    - Log file
+    - Data file
+    - Stable storage
+    - Log Sequence Number (LSN)
 - Maintain a log file that contains the changes that txns make to databse
     - Log is separate from data files
     - Log will also be written to stable storage
     - Log contains enough information to perform the necessary undo and redo actions to restore the database
+- WAL property:
-- WAL property: the DBMS must write to disk the log file records that correspond to changes made to a database object before it can flush that object to disk
+    - Before any data page is written to disk, the log records describing its changes must first be written to disk
+    - This ensures:
+        - You can always __Undo uncommited__ changes (old values are logged)
+        - You can always __Redo committed__ one (new values are logged)
-- Buffer Pool Policy: STEAL + NO-FORCE
+- Buffer Pool Policy: **STEAL + NO-FORCE**
 - Is WAL a good idea:
     - Decouples writing log pages from writting data pages
-    - WAL is efficient because it is:
+    - __WAL is efficient because it is:__
-        - Small
+        - Sequential Writes: Logs are appended linearly: this is fast even on spinning disks (and trivial for SSDs).
-        - Written Sequentially
+        - Compact Records:
+            - Each log record stores only: `<TxnID, PageID, Offset, OldValue, NewValue>`
+            - small footprint compared to entire page writes.
+        - Asynchronous Data Writes: Data pages can be written lazily; the log ensures recovery correctness.

 __WAL Protocol__
 - The DBMS stages of all a txn's log records in volatile storage.